 We love the Sinn 556 I, and feel that it offers outstanding precision and engineering at an attractive price.

-This watch is fitted with a Sinn black calf leather strap with black stitching and tang buckle.
+This watch is fitted with a Sinn black calf leather strap with white stitching and tang buckle.
 Water resistant to 200 meters.

 Sinn watches feature a number of cutting edge technologies, many of which are unique to Sinn.
 Among the more popular features are:Tegimented Hardened Cases